Xmaster6y/lczerolens/docs/source/start.rst

 ===============

 **lczerolens** is a package for running interpretability methods on lc0 models.
-**lczerolens** is a package for running interpretability methods on lc0 models.
 It is designed to be easy to use and to work with the most common interpretability techniques.